jayrcn/jayrcn/README.md

 ### Kumusta Ka Na!~ ㅎㅇ여!!~ Wassupp Yalllll!~ 👋:zap:
-I'm James (Jay) Niere, a current UC Berkeley studying EECS and during at my time at UCB however, I gradually became more passionate about growing as a software developer and building impactful projects in combination with my desire to combine techincal and creative skills. :technologist:
+I'm James (Jay) Niere, a current UC Berkeley studying EECS and during at my time at UCB however, I gradually became more passionate about growing as a software developer and building impactful projects in combination with my desire to combine techincal skills. :technologist:

 - 🌱 I’m excited about learning new stacks and frameworks:
-  - Currently, I prefer working with React/Next.js, HTML, and CSS (In general I prefer Front-End Work as a whole)
+  - Currently, I prefer working as a Full-Stack SWE
 - 📫 How to reach me: jameskyoto4@gmail.com or jayniere@berkeley.edu
 - ⚡ Fun fact: I speak 3 langauges fluently for everyday life!
 (Tagalog, Korean, English) and I speak another 2 for basic conversation (Chinese, Japanese)